-- 18. The Remuneration Committee will meet at least once per calendar year.
-These meetings will be scheduled to ensure that deadlines relating to remuneration are met and to facilitate timely reporting to the Authority. - 19.
-The Chair of the Remuneration Committee may convene additional meetings as they deem necessary. - 20.
-The Accounting Officer or the Authority may ask the Remuneration Committee to convene further meetings to discuss particular issues on which the Committee's advice is sought.
+- 22. The Remuneration Committee will meet at least twice per calendar year will be scheduled to ensure that deadlines relating to remuneration are met and to facilitate timely reporting to the HTA Board. - 23.
+Following the expansion of the role to also consider, informally, the People and Culture of the HTA, a greater frequency is envisaged.
+The Chair of the Remuneration Committee may convene additional meetings as they deem necessary. - 24.
+The Accounting Officer or the HTA Board may ask the Remuneration Committee to convene further meetings to discuss particular issues on which the Committee's advice is sought.